kgorman/ansible-roles_mongodb-rocksdb/README.md

 ansible-roles_mongodb_install
 =========

-Installs [MongoDB](http://www.mongodb.org) and starts up a nice base configuration including base security that should be pre-set for high performance.
+Installs [MongoDB](http://www.mongodb.org) and starts up a nice base configuration using the RocksDB engine developed by Facebook including base security and base settings for high performance.

 Role Variables
 --------------